knpuniversity/javascript/knpu/ep3-webpack/babel.md

 > Yo, Webpack!
 When I require this file, I want you to send it through this loader
 > so that it can make whatever changes it wants.

-*We* want to send `RepLogApp` through `babel-loader`.
+In this case, we want to send `RepLogApp` through `babel-loader`.
 How?
 Of course, there are two ways.

 ## The Inline Loader Sytnax

-The first way is a special syntax *right* when you require the module.
-Before the name of the module, add `babe-loader!`.
+The first is a special syntax *right* when you require the module.
+Before the name of the module, add `babel-loader!`.

 Read this from right to left.
 It says: require this module and *then* pass it through `babel-loader`.
-You can even have *multiple* loaders, each separated by an exclamation mark and reading from right to left.
-And to go *further*, each loader can accept *options*, which are query parameters when using this syntax.
+You can even have *multiple* loaders, each separated by an exclamation mark, processing from right to left.
+Each loader can *even* accept *options* via query parameters when using this syntax.

 Let's try it!
 Refresh!
 Yes.... nothing is broken.
 An in the built `rep_log.js` file, search for `RepLogApp`.
 The `class` key is gone!
 Replaced by fancy code that mimics its behavior.

-We are processing through the `babel-loader`!
+Babel is back!

 ## Using a Loader Globally

 This is great!
 Except that I do *not* want to have to add this to *every* require statement!
 Thankfully, Webpack also has a *global* way to apply loaders.

 Remove the inline loader syntax and open `webpack.config.js`.
-And add a new `module` key set to `{}` and a sub-key called `rules` set to an array.
+Add a new `module` key set to `{}` and a sub-key called `rules` set to an array.

-Here's the deal: each *rule* will contain a filename regular expression and a loader that should be applied if an imported file matches that.
+Here's the deal: each *rule* will contain a filename regular expression and a loader that should be applied whenever a file matches that.
 Add `{}` for this first loader with a `test` key.
 We want to apply the loader to *all* files that *end* in `.js`.
 That's what this regular expression matches.
-Below this, add a `use` key with `loader: 'babel-loader`.
+Below this, add `use`, with `loader: 'babel-loader'`.

 That is it!
 Now, *every* .js file will go through Babel!
 Woohoo!